jajamoa/MAS.863/content/post/week4.md

 individual assignment:</br>

-- [ ] design and 3D print an object (small, few cm3, limited by printer time) that could not be made subtractively
+- [x] design and 3D print an object (small, few cm3, limited by printer time) that could not be made subtractively
 - [x] 3D scan an object (and optionally print it)

 group assignment:</br>

 - [ ] test the design rules for your 3D printer(s)

-### 3D Scanning and Printing
+### 3D scanning and printing

 Recreating an Iconic Scene from 'The Terminator' Through 3D Scanning and Printing